 - ECOS is made in a fully sustainable reusable energy facility.

-When conducting my review on ECOS Liquid Laundry Detergent, I first noticed that it packs less of a punch on those tougher stains.
-When it came down to that “slide into the home base” dirty, it fell short.
+When conducting my review on ECOS Laundry Soap, I first noticed that it packs less of a punch on those tougher stains.
+However, when it came down to that “slide into the home base” dirty, it fell short.
 I found myself in the laundry room sorting the dirty clothes from the filthy ones.

 For the everyday article of clothing, ECOS worked just fine.
 However, when it came to the kid’s clothes, for example, I found they needed to be pre-treated or washed more than once.
 They smelled great, but the deep stains were not coming out.